Zewo/Venice/README.md

  When a coroutine is being canceled all blocking calls will start to throw `VeniceError.canceledCoroutine`.
 On one hand, this forces the function to finish quickly (there's not much you can do without blocking functions); on the other hand, it provides an opportunity for cleanup.

-In the example above, when `coroutine.cancel` is called the call to `wakeUp` inside the coroutine will throw `VeniceError.canceledCoroutine` and then the `defer` statement will run, thus releasing the memory allocated for `resource`.
+In the example above, when `coroutine.cancel` is called the call to `Coroutine.wakeUp` inside the coroutine will throw `VeniceError.canceledCoroutine` and then the `defer` statement will run, thus releasing the memory allocated for `resource`.

 # Threads